-Mirrorless cameras have advanced to the point where they're on a par, if not better than many DSLRs in certain areas.
-But, there are plenty of advantages to be found with DSLRs.
+Mirrorless cameras were initially looked down on by some camera enthusiasts, but they've now advanced to the point where they're on a par with DSLRs in some areas, and better than them in others.
+But, there are still plenty of advantages to be found with DSLRs, too.

 So, which type of camera is best for you?
-Read this guide to find out.
+Read this DSLR vs mirrorless guide to find out.

 DSLR vs. mirrorless: Price